 Enabling Development is defined by paragraph 202 of the NPPF as development that would not be in compliance with local and/or national planning policies, and not normally be given planning permission, except for the fact that it would secure the future conservation of a heritage asset.
-Planning note 4 sets out advice on the financial evidence requirements for Enabling Development proposals, requiring two development appraisals to be completed.
+Historic England's Planning note 4 sets out advice on the financial evidence requirements for Enabling Development proposals, requiring two development appraisals (essentially viability assessments) to be completed.

-We can provide the necessary development appraisals to support your planning application, firstly, by identifying the 'Conservation deficit' of a proposed scheme, which English Heritage define as:
+We can provide the necessary development appraisals and reporting to support your planning application, firstly, by identifying the 'Conservation deficit' of a proposed scheme, which English Heritage define as:

 ‘the amount by which the cost of repair (and conversion to optimum viable use if appropriate) of a heritage asset exceeds its market value on completion of repair and conversion, allowing for all appropriate development costs.’